wmaugar/wmaugar/README.md

 -->

 - 🔭 I’m Electronic Systems Engineer from Bolivia
-- 🌱 I’m own a MIT's xPRO Profesional certificate of Coding: Full Stack Development with MERN
+- 🌱 I’m a Full Stack Developer, and obtained a professional certification on coding of Massachussets Institute of Technology.
-- - 🤔 I’m open to work and colaborate FRONT END and FULL STACK Web Development.
+- 😎 I’m open to work and colaborate in FRONT END and FULL STACK Web Development.
 - 👯 I’m looking to collaborate on Technology projects.
 - 📫 How to reach me: wmgarciaporcel@outlook.com